teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 ## Conclusion

-There were explained the most common and efficient methods above.
-These methods were implemented using `React 16.2`, `Webpack 3.8.1`.
-But it is not so important as you had to understand the idea and optimization ways, not the implementation.
-Hope this post answered some of your questions and would be helpful in your future.
+Above, you can find the most popular and efficient methods to optimize an application.
+These methods are implemented using `React 16.2` and `Webpack 3.8.1`, though I'd advise you to ignore it.
+The idea of the article is to show possible bottlenecks without binding to a version of a library.
+Following this guide will make you understand the threats of your app's slowness and the ways to fight them.